-- Use a walker, cane, or wheelchair if needed and learn how to use them correctly.
+- Use a walker, cane or wheelchair if needed and learn how to use them correctly.

-- Eyeglasses or a change in eyeglasses may help as poor vision can contribute to falls.
+- Eyeglasses or a change in eyeglasses may help, as poor vision can contribute to falls.

-- Make sure there is good lighting.
+- Make sure you have good lighting.

 - Consider a bedside commode if walking to the bathroom in the middle of the night is difficult.

 - Use chairs and a bed that are easy to get in and out of.

 - Grab bars in the bathroom, a raised toilet seat, shower chair and non-slip mat in the tub or shower are

 good safety features.

 - Stairs should have handrails on both sides, have good lighting and be clear of objects.